Johnmichael/LagCast/README.md

   not perform autocancelling:
     /lc bar_only

-  If you have 'bar_only' mode set or if you have this mod completely disabled, you can still invoke intelligent spellstopcasting like so.
+  If you have 'bar_only' mode set or if you have this AddOn completely disabled, you can still invoke intelligent spellstopcasting like so.
   This is how you would craft an explicit macro, this is more for the poweruser who knows what they are doing: